optimus-forecasting-and-polling/Firehouse-0ptimus-Dem-Primary-July-2019/README.md

 # Firehouse-0ptimus-Dem-Primary-July-2019
-Iowa, New Hampshire, and South Carolina Democratic Primary Poll Conducted in July 2019
+This repo contains outputs from our Iowa, New Hampshire, and South Carolina Democratic Primary Poll Conducted July 23-25, 2019